MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-user-assigned-managed-identity-create-server.md

 ---
 title: Create a logical server using a user-assigned managed identity
 titleSuffix: Azure SQL Database
-description: This article guides you through creating an Azure SQL logical server using a user-assigned managed identity
+description: This article guides you through creating an Azure SQL logical server using a user-assigned managed identity.
 author: nofield
 ms.author: nofield
 ms.reviewer: vanto